oleksandr-dubrov/bluetube/README.md

 ### 8.3 Data structure.
-The data are stored in *shelve* DB in the root directory.
+The data are stored in *shelve* DB in the root directory of the script.
 The structure is represented in JSON.
-Underlining DB doesn't support unicode, so all keys must be strings.
+Underlining DB doesn't support unicode keys, so all keys must be strings.

 	{
         feeds: [